razhu/sequelize-formly/README.md

 # sequelize-formly

 A module that produces a REST options for a database schema into a formly format.
-NOTE: this implementation only supports POSTGRES at the moment.
+NOTE: this implementation only supports POSTGRESQL at the moment.

 ## Pre-requisities
 This module requires: